A

 Discounted Cash Flow (DCF)

-A calculation of the future value of expected inflows and outflows of Cash.
+A calculation of the future value of expected inflows and outflows of cash.

 Future cash flows need to be appropriately discounted to allow for the fact that money that comes back in next year is worth less than money that goes out today.